The Complexity of Growing a Graph: Growth Schedules of Zero Excess Edges

-\underline{\textbf{{\em \texttt{Fast growth}} algorithm}:} The algorithm finds the set $S_G$ of candidate vertices in $G$.
-It then tries to find a subset $L\subseteq S_G$ of candidates that satisfies all of the following: \begin{enumerate} \item $|L|=n/2$. \item $L$ must be an independent set. \item There is a perfect matching between the candidate vertices in $L$ and their candidate parents in $G$. \end{enumerate} Any set $L$ that satisfies the above constraints is called {\em valid}.
+Any set $L$ that satisfies the above constraints is called {\em valid}.
 The algorithm finds such a set by creating a 2-SAT formula $\phi$ whose solution is a valid set $L$.
-If the algorithm finds such a set $L$, it adds the vertices in $L$ to the last slot of the growth schedule.
+If the algorithm finds such a set $L$, it adds the vertices in $L$ to the last slot of the schedule.
 It then removes the vertices in $L$ from graph $G$ along with their incident edges.
 The above process is then repeated to find the next slots.
-If at any point, graph $G$ has a single vertex, the algorithm terminates and outputs the growth schedule.
+If at any point, graph $G$ has a single vertex, the algorithm terminates and outputs the schedule.
 If at any point, the algorithm cannot find a valid set $L$, it outputs ``no''.